nmoroze/tclint/docs/configuration.md

 # `tclint-plugins make-spec`.
 commands = "~/.tclint/openroad.json"

+# with the exception of line-length, the [style] settings affect tclfmt rather than tclint.

 [style]
 # number of spaces to indent. can also be set to "tab". defaults to 4.
 indent = 2